bharathajjarapu/ArcOS/README.md

 ## 🎉 Conclusion

-I hope this project makes your Windows installation process bloat free !
+I hope this project makes your Windows installation process bloat free and I will try to add more tweaks like removing unnecessary UI Elements, option to disable Windows Security and more processes tweaks !

 Please use your PC responsibly, dont bloat it ! 🎓🖥️